shielaumalii/MSE800/Week 2/MSE800_Activities/Grades_Recorder/README.md

 - _**all_students List:**_ Stores instances of 'StudentIdentity' Class for all students.
 - _**grades_sheet Dictionary:**_ Stores the grades for each student's name as the key and their 'RecordGrades' instance as the value.
 - **Line 32: _for student in all_students Loop:_** Iterates over the 'all_students' list.
 Uses student name as the unique identifier/key to store data using the 'input_grades' function.
 - **Line 36: _for student in all_students Loop:_** Iterates over the 'all_students' list.
 Uses student name as the unique identifier/key to print the data from 'grades_sheet' dictionary.
-- **Line 36: _for student in all_students Loop:_** Iterates over the 'all_students' list.
-Uses student name as the unique identifier/key to print the data from 'grades_sheet' dictionary.